shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-02-scaffold-a-subgraph.md

 Here, we'll use the [CryptoPunk](https://www.larvalabs.com/cryptopunks) smart contract, as CryptoPunks are a well known example of NFTs.

-# Initialize an empty subgraph
+## Picking a smart contract

+A subgraph is basically a piece of software that indexes events emitted by a smart contract.
+So the first thing we need to do is pick the smart contract our subgraph will be listening to.

+For the purpose of this tutorial we have decided to pick a fun and popular smart contract: the Crypto Punk ETH-20 contract.
+You can view it on Etherscan [here](https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB) and if you click on the "Contract" tab you can also have a look at [its Solidity code](https://etherscan.io/address/0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB).

+> Looking at the code, can you find its Events?
+What functions are they calling?
+What arguments are they passing?
+Browse around the codebase, we will come back to those events very soon.

-## Install the Graph client
+## Install the Graph CLI

-Fortunately, we won't have to start from scratch, there are tools to scaffold a new subgraph.
-To install the Graph CLI, run:
+Fortunately, we won't have to build a subgraph from scratch, The Graph provides a CLI to do this.
+Install the CLI by running:

 ```text
 yarn global add @graphprotocol/graph-cli
 ```

-After the install process is complete, check for the presence of the Graph CLI binary in your PATH by running:
+Verify the installation was successful by running:

 ```text
 graph --version